 Featured on The RB Explore Page on Mar.
 17, 2013

-Green Day Challenge Co-Winner in For the Love of Tedy Bears on Mar.
+Co-Winner of Green Day Challenge in For the Love of Tedy Bears on Mar.
 18, 2013.

 The shamrock, a symbol of Ireland, is a three-leafed old white clover, grown since ancient times.
 Legend has it that Saint Patrick made use of the clover to illustrate the doctrine of the Holy Trinity, the three representations of one God.
 But the Oxford English Dictionary calls this “a late tradition”, first recorded in 1726.
 The posthumous timing of this legend (coming some 1,200 years after his death), and the lack of supporting evidence found in St. Patrick’s writings have caused some to question its authenticity.
 (Wikipedia)